SathiraSriSathsara/SathiraSriSathsara/README.md

   $name = "Sathira";
   $age = 20;
-  $job = "Full Stack Developer";
+  $doing = "Full Stack Developer";
   $founder = "EnforcersLK";
   $developer = "AgroMate";
-  $school = "University Of Moratuwa";
+  $whereilerned = "University Of Moratuwa";

-  echo "hello I'm $name and I am $age years old.I am a self taught $job 💻.
+  echo "Hello I'm $name and I am $age years old.
+I am a self-taught $doing 💻.
-  I'm also founder 💼 of $founder and developer in 👨‍💻 $developer.
+  I'm also the founder 💼 of $founder and developer in 👨‍💻 $developer.
-  I learn python programming and web development in $school 🌱 .
+  I learn Python programming and web development in $whereilerned 🌱 .
-  I'm currently Learning about game development and machine learning stuff 🚩";
+  I'm currently learning about game development, nodejs, and java 🚩";

 ?>
 ```